 With no emergency fund in place and rent payments hanging over our heads, we had no choice but to charge these expenses to the credit card.

-We started making minimum payments on the credit card each month and watched what little extra money we had left after our essential living expenses disappear.
+We started making minimum monthly credit card payments and watched what little extra money we had left after our essential living expenses disappear.
 We were barely making ends meet, and we were starting to feel the financial strain in our relationship that I was so wary of as a child.

 I felt like I could see the light at the end of the tunnel – I remember thinking to myself, “If we can just keep this up, we will finally be able to get out of this debt.”
 And then, I got an overdraft alert from my credit card company.